mlopes/marco-lopes.com/articles/_posts/2019/2019-03-17-What-is-FP-Part2.md

 ## Functions in maths

-Because the objective here is to learn about FP, not maths, I'm goint to try to focus on how they differ from the concept of _function_ that developers are more familiar with, rather than anything else.
+Because the objective here is to learn about FP, not maths, I'm going to try to focus on how they differ from the concept of _function_ that developers are more familiar with, rather than anything else.
 In maths, functions are mapping from a set o values to another set of values.